1984 Libyan hostage incident

 The Libyan hostage situation began on the morning of the murder of police constable Fletcher, 17 April 1984 and lasted until 5 February 1985 (294 days).
-In accordance with the hostage release agreement, reporting on the incident was restricted until the fall of Gadaffi in 2011.
+In accordance with the hostage release agreement, reporting on the incident was restricted until the fall of Muammar Gaddafi in 2011.

 Timeline

 March 1984

 Four Libyan nationals were arrested on charges following explosions at Manchester and London Heathrow in the UK and were remanded in custody.

 17 April 1984

 During a protest organised by the NFSL, a Libyan opposition group, police constable Yvonne Fletcher was hit by a bullet from a burst of machine-gun fire from within the Libyan People's Bureau (Libyan Embassy) in St James's Square, London.
 She died shortly afterwards.

 That evening, Doug Ledingham, the airport manager for British Caledonian Airways at Tripoli Universal Airport, Libya, was arrested by soldiers.

 17 to 27 April

 There was a standoff between the Libyan and British governments over the pursuit of who shot WPC Fletcher.
 The standoff resulted in the breaking of diplomatic relations by Britain with Libya, and the return to Libya under diplomatic immunity of the occupants of the Libyan Peoples' Bureau in London.
 Rumours abounded at the time as to the fate of the person who is alleged to have fired the fatal shots from the Libyan People's Bureau.
 In 1986, a British businessman who had worked for Colonel Gaddafi's regime reported WPC Fletcher's killer had been hanged as soon as he returned to Libya.

 Following the breaking of diplomatic relations with Libya, the British Embassy in Tripoli was evacuated by the British and ransacked by the Libyans.
 A skeleton staff of British diplomats took up office in the Italian Embassy.